 The best dogs for children & the whole family

-6 dogs looking up
+Six dogs looking up on a white background

-So you’ve sat down together to decide on the right pet for your family and you’ve settled on getting a dog.
+So you’ve sat down together to decide on the right pet for your family, and you’ve settled on getting a dog.

 You'll want to choose a breed that's just right for your circumstances and lifestyle.
+But how to decide which breed of dog is right for your family?

-1. Getting out and about
+Getting out and about

 Make sure you can meet the exercise needs of your chosen breed, whether big or small.
 That’s not always easy, especially when you have small children in tow who don’t appreciate a long walk in the cold.

-Sarah James, is our Veterinary relationship and technical claims manager and an experienced vet nurse.
 “Think about your current lifestyle and hobbies.
-If you’re people that have an active lifestyle, go out every weekend, are into hiking and so on, you’ll want a dog that can keep up,” she says.
+If you’re people that have an active lifestyle, go out every weekend, are into hiking and so on, you’ll want a dog that can keep up."

 “Likewise, if you like spending time on the water, then look into a dog that’s OK being in and around water.”

-2. Your car
+Your car

 “Think about the size of the dog compared to your home and your car,” says vet nurse Sarah.
 “You’ll need something with enough room to transport it, so it’s worth thinking about that before you get a dog – rather than finding out your car’s not big enough when it’s too late.”